zonika/jquery-ajax-youtube-todo-web-0715-public/README.md

 * Enter your IP address that you found in the first step then click "Create".
 This will take you to a credential show page.
 * Copy the long string of letters that appear to the right of "API KEY".

-### Environmental Variable Time
+### Setting Up Your Environmental Variables

 * Because keys should be protected (not uploaded to GitHub), you're going to place your key into a file for environmental variables.
 We'll call it `.env`.
-You may notice that it's already been added to your `.gitignore` file so that when you add files, it won't get included.
+You may notice that it's already been added to your `.gitignore` file so that when you add files, it won't get (or should I say git!?!?) included.
-* From the root of this repo you cloned, make a new file called `.env`.
+* From the root of your cloned repo, make a new file called `.env`.
 In this file, you'll set the variable DEVELOPER_KEY equal to your copied API key.
 The file should look something like this:

-`.env`
 ```
 DEVELOPER_KEY=eXamPleAPiKeyStRiNG
 ```

-* The variable must be called DEVELOPER_KEY because it is called on on line 6 of `lib/youtube.rb` where `ENV['DEVELOPER_KEY']` appears.
+* The variable must be called DEVELOPER_KEY because it is used on line 6 of `lib/youtube.rb` where `ENV['DEVELOPER_KEY']` appears.
 * Environmental variables can be accessed by calling ENV['NAME_OF_VARIABLE'].
 This functionality has been built out for you by the [dotenv gem](https://github.com/bkeepers/dotenv).

 ### Get User Input